cqcn1991/Wind-Speed-Analysis/readme.md

-# Modeling the Joint Distribution of Wind Speed and Direction (Gaussian Mixture Models)
+# A Joint Probability Model for Wind Speed and Direction (Gaussian Mixture Models)

 ## What is this?